The harmful effects of added sugar are becoming increasingly more evident.

-Regular table sugar and high fructose corn syrup don't contain any vital nutrients and therefore supply "empty" calories.
+Regular table sugar and high-fructose corn syrup don't contain any vital nutrients and therefore supply "empty" calories.

 However, coconut sugar does retain quite a bit of the nutrients found in the coconut palm.

 Coconut sugar is very high in calories (same as regular sugar) and you'd have to eat a ridiculous amount of it to satisfy your need for the above nutrients.

 The glycemic index (GI) is a measure of how quickly foods raise blood sugar levels.

-Regular table sugar (sucrose) is 50% fructose, 50% glucose.
+Regular table sugar (sucrose) is 50% fructose and 50% glucose, while high-fructose corn syrup is roughly 55% fructose and 45% glucose.

 For this reason, coconut sugar supplies almost the same amount of fructose as regular sugar, gram for gram.